 DO YOUR BEST - Work neatly and keep trying with things you cannot yet do confidently.

 LISTEN WELL - Take turns to speak and listen.

 DO WHAT ADULTS ASK.

 BE NICE - Always use kind words and actions.

 LOOK AFTER THINGS - Take care to use things carefully and safely.

 We elect 2 children to represent our class in School Council Meetings, where our views on different topics are discussed with other children and school leaders.
 We plan activities to help us have fun and organise events during the school year.

-The classroom is organised into different learning areas like Numeracy, Literacy, Construction, Creative and Role play.
+The classroom is organised into different learning areas like Maths, English Construction, Creative and Role play.
 At the start of the year, the learning looks similar to the way it is organised in the Reception class, with lots of play activities to enable learning and some outdoor activities.
-We plan our own choice of creative, construction and play activities by showing choices on little cards.
+We plan our own choice of creative, construction and play activities by showing choices on planning cards.